Skip to main content

 Marketing consultant

-Typically works outside the daily operating cadence
+Typically works outside the daily work

 The cleanest distinction is this: consultants advise; fractional CMOs decide and ship.
 If the company already has strong internal leadership, a marketing consultant can be the right addition.
 If the company lacks marketing command, a fractional CMO is usually the better answer.